Northern Ireland: Dunluce Castle, Ballintoy Harbour, Giants Causeway & the Real Westeros

 And I get that.
 Really, I do.

 Thankfully we were able to visit this landmark when we did.
-In the two weeks since we were there, a ban has now been enforced that prevents thru traffic down the lane due to rapid damage on the environment.
+Within two weeks of our visit, a ban was passed that prevents thru traffic down the lane by non-residents, due to rapid damage on the environment.

 22687930_10155888455508885_7700157033386837355_n

-Known in GoT as the Seat House of Greyjoy/Castle Pyke, Dunluce is located in Bushmills at the very top of Northern Ireland.
+Known in Game of Thrones as the Seat House of Greyjoy/Castle Pyke, Dunluce Castle is located in Bushmills at the very top of Northern Ireland.
 Built in the 1200s, it ended up in the hands of a family who renovated it in classical Scottish style.

 22554765_10155888461678885_4853121212639801584_n